Goldenfield192/ImmersiveRailroading/src/main/resources/assets/immersiverailroading/wiki/en_us/known_conflicts.md

 ## Oculus

-Don't support for now, use OptiFine instead.
+Immersive Railroading doesn't support Oculus and almost everything in IR won't show up if Oculus is installed and shader pack is enabled.
+You can use OptiFine instead.